piranockharvey03/clinic-appointment-booking-system/SETUP_AND_VERIFICATION.md

 ### Step 5: File Permissions

-- [ ] Hospital folder is readable by Apache
+- [ ] Project folder is readable by Apache
 - [ ] Session storage is writable
 - [ ] Logs can be written (if using logging)